-Under OS X, every audio interface has to use a so called Safety Offset, otherwise Core Audio won't operate click-free.
-The Fireface UC uses a safety offset of 16 samples.
+Under OS X, every audio interface has to use a so called Safety Offset on record and playback, otherwise Core Audio won't operate click-free.
+The Fireface uses a Safety Offset of 16 samples with USB and 32 samples with FireWire.
 This offset is signalled to the system, and the software can calculate and display the total latency of buffer size plus AD/DA offset plus 2 x Safety Offset plus Safety Buffer for the current sample rate.

-31.3 USB Audio
+32.3 USB Audio

-USB audio is in several ways different from PCI based audio interfaces.
+USB audio is different from PCI based audio interfaces in several ways.

-A Fireface UC can achieve a performance similar to a PCI or PCI Express card when used with an optimal PC.
+A Fireface can achieve a performance similar to a PCI or PCI Express card when used with an optimal PC.
 Low CPU load and click-free operation even at 48 samples buffer size are indeed possible on current computers.
-However, using older computers a simple stereo playback will already cause a CPU load of more than 30%.
+However, using older computers a simple stereo playback will begin to cause a CPU load of more than 30%.

-A computer blocked for a short time - no matter if ASIO or WDM - will loose one or more data packets.
+A computer blocked for a short time - no matter if ASIO or WDM - will lose one or more data packets.
 Such problems can only be solved by increasing the buffer size (and with this the latency).

-The Fireface UC features a unique data checking, detecting errors during transmission via USB and displaying them in the Settings dialog.
-Additionally the Fireface provides a special mechanism to continue recording and playback in spite of drop-outs, and to correct the sample position in real-time.
+The Fireface features a unique data checking, detecting errors during transmission via USB and displaying them in the Settings dialog.

+Additionally the Fireface provides a special mechanism to continue recording and playback in case of drop-outs, and to correct the sample position in real-time.

-Like any audio interface the Fireface UC should have a data transmission to the computer as undisturbed as possible.
+Like any audio interface the Fireface should have a data transmission to the computer as undisturbed as possible.
 The easiest way to guarantee this is to connect it to its own bus, which should be no big problem as most USB 2.0 interfaces are a double bus design.
 A check in the Device Manager can be done as follows:

-- Connect the Fireface UC to a USB port - > Start the Device Manager, choose View Devices by Connection - Select ACPI x86-based PC, Microsoft ACPI-Compliant System, expand PCI Bus
+- Connect the Fireface to a USB port - Start the Device Manager, View set to Devices by Connection - > Select ACPI x86-based PC, Microsoft ACPI-Compliant System, expand PCI Bus

 This branch normally includes two entries of a USB2 Enhanced Host Controller.
-A USB Root Hub can be seen, which then connects all USB devices, including the Fireface UC.
-By reconnecting to a different port this view now allows for a check at which of the two controllers the Fireface is connected.
+A USB Root Hub can be seen, which then connects all USB devices, including the Fireface.
+By reconnecting to a different port this view immediately shows at which of the two controllers the Fireface is connected.
 With multiple devices it can also be checked if they are connected to the same controller.

-Furthermore this information can be used to operate an external USB drive without disturbing the Fireface UC, by simply connecting the drive to the other controller.
+Furthermore this information can be used to operate an external USB drive without disturbing the Fireface, by simply connecting the drive to the other controller.